changjulian17/mqf_practice/QF602_Derivatives/Homework_3.md

 $$

 If the delta of a call with maturity T and strike K is x, the delta of a put with the same maturity and strike is $x - e^{-qT}$.
-If the vega of a call with maturity T and strike K is y, what is the vega of put with the same maturity and strike is $y$.
+If the vega of a call with maturity T and strike K is y, the vega of put with the same maturity and strike is $y$.